Mike Houston (American football)

-Michael Glenn Houston (born November 14, 1971) is an American football coach who currently serves as head coach at East Carolina University.
+Michael Glenn Houston (born November 14, 1971) is an American football coach who is currently a volunteer defensive assistant at Clemson University.
 He previously won the 2016 FCS championship during his time as the head coach of James Madison.
-Houston has also served as the head coach of Lenoir–Rhyne and The Citadel.
+Houston has also served as the head coach of Lenoir–Rhyne, The Citadel and East Carolina.

 Early life

-Houston played as a tight end at Mars Hill, where he earned a degree in Biology in 1994.
+Houston played as a tight end at Mars Hill, where he earned a degree in biology in 1994.

 Coaching career

 Early coaching career

 Houston began his coaching career that fall as defensive coordinator at Forbush High School in East Bend, North Carolina, where he remained for two seasons.
 He moved to the same position at T. C. Roberson High School in Asheville, North Carolina.
 After five seasons, he was elevated to the head coaching position.
 In his five years as head coach, he compiled a record of 42–18, including a 5–4 playoff record, and earned the 2002 and 2004 Asheville Citizen-Times Area Coach of the Year awards.
 In 2004, his team finished the regular season undefeated, falling in the state semifinals and winning the first conference championship in school history.
 He also served as an assistant coach for the North Carolina team in the 2005 Shrine Bowl, helping lead them to a victory over South Carolina's squad.